Google's Top Trending COVID-19 Searches, Answered

 Is sneezing a symptom of COVID-19?

-Right now, sneezing is not listed among the symptoms of COVID-19 on the CDC's website.
+Right now, sneezing is not listed among the symptoms of COVID-19 on Health Canada website.
 While it's entirely possible that someone can experience sneezing while being positive for the novel coronavirus, if you're just sneezing and have no other symptoms, you may be dealing with a cold rather than COVID-19.